 • The vineyard is certified by LODI RULES for Sustainable Winegrowing and registered with the Historic Vineyard Society.

 Church Block, Mixed grapes

-• Post-Prohibition mixed grape planting of own-rooted, gobelet-trained vines located south of the City of Lodi, just east of the historic Borra Vineyards winery (founded in 1975, shut down in 2018).
+• Post-Prohibition mixed grape planting of own-rooted, goblet-trained vines located south of the City of Lodi, just east of the historic Borra Vineyards winery (founded in 1975, shut down in 2018).

 • This tiny 1.5-acre block was donated to the Catholic church in the 1960s, and purchased by Steve Borra Jr. in the early 1970s.
-Property is now owned by Borra's daughter, Gina Granlees (with spouse, Mike Granlees).
+The property is now owned by Borra's daughter, Gina Granlees (with a spouse, Mike Granlees).

 • Utilized by both Steve Borra Sr. and Steve Borra Jr. to produce co-fermented field blend reds, blended with fruit from trellised Barbera planted next to Borra Winery in the mid-1970s.
 Between 2010 and 2018, bottled as Borra Vineyards Heritage Red.